alice17/memorygamermi/README.md

-For compiling the sources:
+For compiling the sources move to the `src` folder and enter this command from the command line:
 ```
-javac -d ../out *.java
+$ javac -d ../out *.java
 ```

 Before running the compiled files make sure to have started the RMI registry service in the out folder: